 - Cook all ground beef, pork, lamb and veal to an internal temperature of 160°F.

 - Cook all poultry to a minimum internal temperature of 165°F.

 If you have prepared one of your famous dishes and are traveling with it, make sure to keep all hot foods hot (140°F or above) by carrying them in insulated containers.
 If you're transporting cold food, keep it cold (40°F or below) by carrying it with cold sources, such as ice or frozen gel packs, in an insulated container.

 The best way to ensure that food is being held at a safe temperature while you are traveling is to pack and use an appliance thermometer.

-For tech savvy holiday cooks, FSIS offers a smartphone and tablet app, the FoodKeeper, which provides quick access to information about safe food storage and preparation.
-A recent update to the app also integrated food product recall announcements.
-The FoodKeeper app is available in English and Spanish.
+For tech savvy holiday cooks, the U.S. Food Safety and Inspection Service offers the FoodKeeper app, which gives you quick access to information about safe food storage and preparation, as well as food product recall announcements.

 For more information about food safety, check out foodsafety.gov today.